dstndstn/astrometry.net/doc/readme.rst

                        libXrender-devel.x86_64 xorg-x11-proto-devel.x86_64 \
 					   zlib-devel libjpeg-devel

+I don't know what the *cfitsio* packages is called -- anyone?

 Mac OS X using homebrew:
 ^^^^^^^^^^^^^^^^^^^^^^^^

-These instructions Worked For Me as of September 2012 on OSX 10.8.
+These instructions *Worked For Me* as of September 2012 on OSX 10.8.

 First set up homebrew:
   * grab `XCode <https://developer.apple.com/xcode/>`_ (from the Apps Store.
 Free, but you still need a credit card.
 Argh.)